 - How big is your portfolio?
 If you have an incredible portfolio of your own work, do you want your personal success to be ‘hidden’ under the term agency?

 Don’t be bound by conventions.
 One of the benefits of working for yourself is that you can make your own decisions.
+We'd recommend weighing up your options by exploring more of our online resources, including our easy to use tax calculators.

 This article was written by Lauren Smith.
 Lauren is a freelance copywriter and marketing specialist who offers an agency-style service.
 Visit www.theoriginalwordsmith.co.uk to see how she does it.